MichelEChaghoury/InterviewPreparation/FAQ.md

 3. Number three, anything that is pending, or requires my attention soon, is placed in a filling system on my desk.
 4. Finally, number four, at the end of each working day, I will clean my workspace in preparation for the following day's work.

+## Tell me about a time you handled conflict in the workplace

+In my last job, two colleagues argued over the best way to complete a project.
+I could detect the conflict was impacting their progress, so I offered to mediate and find a resolution.

+I got together with them in private and asked them to outline their project brief and the main cause of the conflict.
+I encouraged them both to focus on the project goal and write down a list of how they could achieve it in the fastest and most efficient way possible.

+When they brought their collective ideas together in writing, they could see the best way to achieve the project goal.
+They then went on to complete the project without further issues.
+Getting them to focus on the project objective, not their agendas, helped them gain clarity and overcome the conflict.

+## Describe a time when your style of communication improved a situation

+I encountered a situation where effective communication improved a project's outcome.
+Our development team faced a misalignment with the QA team, leading to delays in bug identification and resolution.
+I organized a meeting, simplified the software's architecture, and fostered regular communication channels.
+This resulted in improved understanding, better bug reports, and enhanced collaboration.
+The project's quality improved, and the release process became smoother.
+This experience taught me the power of adapting communication styles and fostering teamwork to overcome challenges and achieve better outcomes as a software engineer.

+## Tell me about a time when you achieved success even when the odds were stacked against you

+Despite facing tight deadlines, changing requirements, and limited resources, I tackled a challenging project.
+By breaking down tasks, prioritizing effectively, and implementing agile methodologies, we delivered a high-quality software product that exceeded expectations.
+This experience taught me the importance of perseverance, adaptability, and teamwork in achieving success, even when the odds are stacked against you.

+## What's been your biggest achievement to date?

+My biggest achievement as a Java software developer was delivering a robust enterprise application that improved operational efficiency and saved costs for the client.
+Through meticulous coding and testing, I created a scalable solution that received positive feedback from end users.
+This accomplishment showcased my ability to address complex business challenges and deliver high-quality software.

 ## How do you define success?

 I define success as being fit and healthy, and having a good job that I am passionate about and enjoy doing.
 Receiving positive feedback from my employer, manager, and co-workers and also having goals I am striving to achieve, whenever I reach a goal or a milestone I view that as being successful.